camlischke1/sans-index-template/sec660-gxpn/notes.md

     - Powershell
         - has a .bashrc-like feature where profiles are run every single time Powershell starts. we can inject here.
         - persistent modules are loaded if included in the PSModulePath variable. we can inject here
+        - The order of precedence for commands used by PowerShell starts with doskey alias (pre-Windows 10), then goes to Alias, Function, Cmdlet, and an Executable for each directory in $PATH.
     - Exploiting pre-installed applications
         - Adobe and other PDF readers can run javascript
         - browsers as PDF-viewers do not run JavaScript inside the pdf file